DrSkippy/Data-Science-45min-Intros/websockets-101/README.md

 Run `node index.js` and you should see the terminal `listening on *:3000`.
 Point your browser to `http://localhost:3000` to see the html that you are sending.

 So far in `index.js` we're calling res.send and pass it an HTML string, but it's more common to send an html file.

-Let's refactor our route handler in `index.js` to use sendfile instead:
+So let's refactor our route handler in `index.js` to use sendfile instead:

 <pre>
 app.get('/', function(req, res){